 Its rejection to God was revealed by its rejection to the Son of God.
 And Christ mourned their rejection saying, “O Jerusalem, Jerusalem, the one who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, as a hen gathers her chicks under her wings, but you were not willing!
 See!
 Your house is left to you desolate” (Matthew 23: 37,38).

-Therefore, the favored position of ancient Israel was taken from her and given to spiritual Israel which is the Christian church.
+The favored position of ancient Israel was taken from her and given to spiritual Israel which is the Christian church.
 And Jesus’ words that were addressed to literal Israel were fulfilled.
 “Therefore I tell you that the kingdom of God will be taken away from you and given to a people who will produce its fruit” (Matthew 21:43).